evan-digiteer/qa-security-scanner/README.md

 ### Running the Scanner

-Scan with the default target URL (from .env file):
+Scan with the default target URL (from environment file):
 ```bash
 python zap_scanner.py
 ```